jcastrov/shellchemy/README.md

 ## Optional: Extra Features

-To use advanced features like square icon generation or GitHub PR automation, install the following dependencies:
+To use advanced features like GitHub PR automation and square icon edition, install the following dependencies:

 ### ImageMagick (for Square Icon Generator)